neuropsychology/NeuroKit.py/README.md

 ## Contribute
 - You need some help?
 You found a bug?
 You would like to request a new feature?
   Just open an [issue](https://github.com/neuropsychology/NeuroKit.py/issues) :relaxed:
-- Want to add yourself a feature?
+- Want to add a feature?
 Correct a bug?
 You're more than welcome to contribute!
   Check [this page](http://ecole-de-neuropsychologie.readthedocs.io/en/latest/Contributing/Contribute/) to see how to submit your changes on github.

 ## Description